 Know when the next grant opens up in your community by signing up for our newsletter.

-The Responsive Neighbourhood Small Grants (R-NSG) is a new grant stream created to support small scale community projects that adhere to the new social/physical distancing guidelines.
-The purpose of R-NSG is to build community strength and resilience, foster community creativity and wellbeing, and tackle social isolation.
+The Responsive Neighbourhood Small Grants (R-NSG) is a new grant stream created to support small scale community projects that comply to the new social/physical distancing guidelines.
+The purpose of R-NSG is to build community strength and resilience, foster community creativity and wellbeing and tackle social isolation.

-Anyone from across the province is eligible to apply for R-NSG of up to $500.
-Projects can ONLY be carried out by individuals and/or family members from the same household or in collaboration with a neighbour with proper social distancing practices.
+Anyone from an NSG community is eligible to apply for R-NSG of up to $500.
+Projects can be carried out by individuals and/or family members from the same household or in collaboration with a neighbour with proper social distancing practices.

 Projects must take place from or close to one’s home in order to accommodate the self-isolation public health requirements.

 Dry goods including canned food items, healthy snacks, toiletries, water bottles, grocery cards can be included into care packages.
 Food can be distributed ONLY if it’s prepared at a ‘food safe’ kitchen where at least one person has Food safe training.
 If fresh fruits or veggies are included in a package, it is important that there is an accompanying note to properly wash fresh foods before consumption.

 Yes, Projects that bring up to six people or less for in-person gathering with proper social distancing practices are eligible.

 Yes, individuals with their families or the applicant with a neighbour with proper social distancing measures can carry out boulevard gardening and/or beautifying of public space projects nearby.